FAQs - FILING A DIVORCE

 As long as you meet the residency requirements for divorce, you can get divorced in Texas even if your spouse lives in another state.

 Do I need a lawyer to help me with my divorce?

 You do not have to have a lawyer to file or respond to a divorce case.
 However, divorce cases can be difficult and your rights as a parent, your property and your money may be at risk.

 What if my spouse doesn’t want a divorce?

 Your spouse cannot stop you from getting a divorce.
 Texas is a “no-fault” divorce state.
-This means that a divorce can be granted without either spouse being at fault.
-As long as one spouse believes that the relationship cannot be fixed, the judge will grant the divorce.
+This means that a divorce maybe granted without either spouse being at fault.
+As long as one spouse believes that the relationship cannot be fixed, the judge may grant the divorce.